bjornpagen/bjornpagen.com/day-7807/en_US.md

 - Single user system
 - Stateless configuration (a la Clear Linux)
 - Read only rootfs by default
-- Managed user state in containers
+- Managed application state/cache in containers
 - Mandatory Access Controls
 - Uses s6 for init, uses the single user to it's advantage by scheduling every single program on the system via s6